-More and more, companies are opting to use digital marketing as a substitute for regular print marketing.
-Companies prefer the lower costs and the ease of digital marketing.
-However, while social media and digital advertising have taken over the marketing world, print advertising is still an effective way to reach your target market.
+More and more, companies prefer the ease and lower costs of digital marketing as a substitute for regular print marketing.
+But while social media and digital advertising have taken over the marketing world, print advertising is still an effective way to reach your target market.

-Studies show that nearly 80% of consumers act on messaging they have viewed through magazine ads, compared to 45% of consumers who act on online advertisements.
+Studies show that nearly 80% of consumers act on messaging they've seen in magazine ads, compared to 45% of consumers who act on online advertisements.
 Ultimately, it appears that print ads have more of an influence on your consumers' buying decisions than electronic ads.
 In fact, as many as 60% of companies still use print magazines as part of their marketing.
 So, if you're still using print advertising, you're in good company.

 How to design a magazine ad

 What goes into the creation of a good magazine ad?
-Aside from understanding who you're trying to reach and using your ad to specifically target that audience, we have assembled some basic design principles that will help your ad stand out from your competitors.
+Aside from understanding who you're trying to reach and using your ad to specifically target that audience, we've assembled some basic design principles that will help your ad stand out from your competitors.

 Use color to your advantage

 Start with your primary colors on your color wheel (pictured below) and use the color wheel to see which colors provide the best contrast.
 Complementary colors work well together and can be found opposite each other on the color wheel.